galaxyproject/planemo/docs/_running_external.rst

 find that it becomes difficult to keep track of the file paths or IDs which you are using for execution, particularly if you are executing workflows based on their ID.
-Planemo offers the option to create aliases, or easily remembrable mnemonics, for Galaxy workflows, with the following command:
+Planemo offers the option to create aliases, or easily memorable mnemonics, for Galaxy workflows, with the following command:

 ::